 How to Size a Load Center, Panelboard, Distribution Board & Consumer Unit - NEC & IEC

-How to Size a Panel Board & Load Center?
-120/240V – NEC?
+How to Size a Main Panel & Load Center for 120/240V – NEC?

-This way, the available voltage in a single phase distribution system is as follow:
+In this case, the available voltage in a single phase distribution system is as follow:

 • Voltage between any Hot (Hot 1 or Hot 2) and Neutral = 120V